-This is a research-based MA course, aiming to prepare students for specialised post-graduate research in the fields of Art History and Visual Studies.
+Are you interested in broadening your knowledge in the history of art but uncertain as to where your main interest lies?
+Are you looking for a degree that would offer you both flexibility and opportunity for exploration?
+This research-based MA course, aims to prepare students for specialised post-graduate research in the fields of Art History and Visual Studies.
 You will be given the opportunity to explore some of the broader issues in Art History today: aesthetics and perception; cultural interaction and the arts; the spatial contexts of art; architecture and urbanism; and the arts within a global society.
+You'll be able to choose your own pathways with a view to your dissertation topic.

 * The modules mentioned above may be subject to change.
 Please read our terms and conditions for more detailed information.